mrigdon-zz/MRArticleViewController/README.md

 Note that UIImageColors is not a dependency, the code has just been ported into this library.

+## To-do

+Want a feature you don't see?
+Submit an issue and I'll add it to the to-do list, or hack it yourself and submit a pull request.

+- [ ] Add new styles
+- [ ] Swift package manager

 ## Author

 Matthew Rigdon, rigdonmr@gmail.com